• Proposed

 Habitat and Ecology

-Xylobolus gongylodes is found growing mostly exclusively on large decayed hardwood stumps in mature forests patches, two essential requirements for the species development.
-The species is expected to occur in the Chaco-paranaense transition, following the biogeographical corridor formed by the Paraguay-Paraná fluvial system (Oakley et al. 2005).
+Xylobolus gongylodes is found growing almost exclusively on large decayed hardwood stumps in mature forests patches, two essential requirements for the species' development.
+The species is expected to occur in the Chaco-Paranaense transition, following the biogeographical corridor formed by the Paraguay-Paraná fluvial system (Oakley et al. 2005).

 Threats

 Paraguay is among the most deforested countries in Latin America (Hansen et al. 2013).
-The Atlantic forest ecoregion is considered one of the most threatened tropical forests and between 1999 and 2016 around 28% of the Atlantic forest has been lost in Paraguay (De Ponte et al. 2017).
-Additionally to the loss of forest cover due to the expansion of the agricultural and cattle frontier, illegal logging, unplanned management of forest extraction, fires, natural phenomena (floods and droughts), and illicit crops among others are the biggest threats to the species (Miño and Atienza 2017).
+The Atlantic Forest ecoregion is considered one of the most threatened tropical forests and between 1999 and 2016 around 28% of the Atlantic forest was lost in Paraguay (De Ponte et al. 2017).
+Additional to the loss of forest cover due to the expansion of the agricultural and cattle frontiers; illegal logging, unplanned management of forest extraction, fires, natural phenomena (floods and droughts), and illicit crops are amongst the biggest threats to the species (Miño and Atienza 2017).

 Conservation Actions

-There are no conservation actions implemented for this species.
+There are no species-specific conservation actions implemented for this species.
 More protected areas with the ecological conditions (mature forests) suitable for the species are needed.
-Additionally, the protected areas should have better management and more protection against illegal activities such as wood extraction and crops.
-Ex-situ conservation is required if the species is able to be cultivated using in vitro techniques.
+Additionally, any protected areas where it occurs should have better management and more protection against illegal activities such as wood extraction and crops.
+Ex situ conservation is required if the species is able to be cultivated using in vitro techniques.

-Monitoring the presence of the species in the original collection sites is needed, as well as surveys in other sites with potencial to have this species.
+Monitoring the presence of the species in the original collection sites is needed, as well as surveys in other sites with the potential to contain this species.
 Studies are also needed to determine correlations of species occurrence with phytogeographical regions, such as the Paraguay-Paraná fluvial corridor, and to determine if there is substrate specificity (host species, genus or family).
-The ex-situ conservation requires research in order to have the species conserved in vitro cultivation.

 Use and Trade

-The species has not any known use or trade.
+The species does not have any known use or trade.

 Country occurrence